 Shareholder agreements to protect outside investors may provide that they can appoint a director to the board of your company, to protect their interests.
 A venture capitalist, for example, may appoint a non-executive director, who takes little part in day-to-day management unless the company is not providing the promised return.
 A business angel may insist on being appointed to the board in person, and may play an active (and valuable) part.

-Agreements may contain a mechanism for resolving disputes, such as referral to a third party expert or arbitrator, or a buy-out mechanism whereby, if a dispute occurs, one side buys out the shares of the other at a price determined in accordance with the agreement.
-It can even provide that, in the event of an unresolved dispute the parties agree to vote to wind the company up.
+Agreements may contain a mechanism for resolving disputes, such as referral to a third party expert or arbitrator, or a buy-out mechanism whereby one side buys out the shares of the other at a price determined in accordance with the agreement.
+It can even provide that in the event of an unresolved dispute, the parties agree to vote to wind the company up.

 Shareholders' agreements, articles of association and other documents

 There may be overlap between a shareholders' agreement and, for example, the company's articles of association or service contracts with directors and other staff.
-For example, a shareholders' agreement and articles of association may both include provisions governing transfers of shares, and service contracts and shareholders' agreements may both contain restrictive covenants prohibiting directors and employees from working for competitors, or disclosing confidential information.
+For example, a shareholders' agreement and articles of association may both include provisions governing transfers of shares.
+Service contracts and shareholders' agreements may both contain restrictive covenants prohibiting directors and employees from working for competitors, or disclosing confidential information.

-Your legal adviser will tell you the best place for each provision, and ensure there are no inconsistencies between the various documents.
+If you are unsure, further legal advice can help you to choose the best place for each provision, and ensure there are no inconsistencies between the various documents.

-Your adviser will also tell you whether or not the rights exercisable by the minority shareholder, outside investor, etc might mean they are a Person with Significant Control (PSC) under rules introduced in April 2016.
+Legal advice can also help you to identify whether or not the rights exercisable by the minority shareholder or outside investor might mean they are a Person with Significant Control (PSC).
 If they are, their particulars must be entered in the company's public PSC register.
-See Administrative requirements FAQs for more information.

 Timescales and costs

-Once you have an idea of what points and issues you would like your shareholders' agreement to address, the agreement can be drafted in a few days.
-However, if there are issues which need to be negotiated, this will affect the length of time that the agreement will take to draft.
+If you are using your own lawyer to draft the agreement, it can usually be drafted in a few days.
+However, if there are issues that need to be negotiated, this will affect the length of time that the agreement will take to draft.

-Finally, remember it is important that you always take legal advice.
+Finally, remember it is important that you always fully understand all the provisions in your shareholders’ agreement and, if in doubt, take legal advice.